 Equity: Equity refers to fair and just practices and policies that ensure all campus community members can thrive.
 Equity is different than equality in that equality implies treating everyone as if their experiences are exactly the same.
 Being equitable means acknowledging and addressing structural inequalities — historic and current — that advantage some and disadvantage others.
 Equal treatment results in equity only if everyone starts with equal access to opportunities.

 Why is Diversity, Equity and Inclusion important for the DSL?

 With an increasingly diverse student body, we have a responsibility to create a DSL environment that is inclusive and welcoming of all students.
 DSL staff members play a vital role in helping students gain an understanding and appreciation of diversity, equity, and inclusion.
 In order to optimize our effectiveness in facilitating student development in this area, the DSL created the Executive Director of Belonging and Inclusion position.
-The departments in the Belonging and Inclusion portfolio are Student Disability Services (SDS), Women's Resource and Action Center (WRAC), and Multicultural & International Student Support & Engagement (MISSE).
+The departments in the Belonging and Inclusion portfolio are Student Disability Services (SDS), Women's Resource and Action Center (WRAC), Multicultural & International Student Support & Engagement (MISSE), and the Rape Victim Advocacy Program (RVAP).
 In addition to their direct service to students, these departments contribute to developing staff knowledge, awareness, skills and behaviors to support a more diverse, equitable, and inclusive college experience.

 Division of Student Life's Diversity, Equity, and Inclusion Action Plan

 The Division of Student Life Diversity, Equity, and Inclusion Action Plan guides our work.
-The Division of Student Life is also working collaboratively to implement the critical tasks in the University of Iowa's 2019-2021 Excellence through Diversity, Equity, and Inclusion Action Plan.
+The Division of Student Life is also working collaboratively to implement critical tasks in the Welcoming and Inclusive Environment goal in the University of Iowa's 2022-2027 Strategic Plan.